 When I was 14 or 15, my mother drove me to Washington DC and walked me through the National Gallery of Art.
 In that visit, I vividly remember an encounter with a particular artwork, an installation with figures of men in the frame of a real car.
 In front of the car was a video projection flashing nondescript images.
 I remember standing in front of this work transfixed and completely unable to understand what I was looking at.
 The dissonance between my emotional response to the artwork and my intellectual incapacity to make sense of it opened up a realization in me that there were worlds I did not understand—but that I wanted to.
 What was absolutely mundane on the surface presented to me a window into the spiritual.
 Looking back, I see this as a liminal moment that sparked my intellectual curiosity, unlocking a process that has served as one of the driving forces of my life.
 This spark was lit in a museum, in an exhibition offered for free to the public in the late 1970s.
 In that moment, I was silently handed a quest: Do more.
 Be more.
 I replaced whatever plans I had with bigger ones.
 The artwork in this museum made me far more ambitious.

 There are 35,000 museums in the United States.
 They support over 726,000 jobs and pour $49.9 billion a year into the economy (as noted above but worth repeating), generating more than $12 billion in tax revenue.
 They have approximately 850 million visits each year, more than all major league sporting events and theme parks combined.
 And it turns out that 95 percent of voters approve of legislative action to support museums, including 93 percent of conservative voters.

-The vast majority of the work museums do is privately funded, but this great work is catalyzed by a kernel of funding from the government, and that kernel is particularly important in providing access to the arts for those without the means to pay for it.
+The vast majority of the work museums do is privately funded, but this great work is catalyzed by a kernel of funding from the government, and that kernel of arts funding is particularly important in providing access to the arts for those without the means to pay for it.